David Gelperin

-Dr. David Gelperin chaired the working groups developing the IEEE 829-1989 software testing documentation standard.
+David Gelperin is an American software tester who chaired the working groups developing the IEEE 829-1989 software testing documentation standard.
 With Jerry E. Durant he went on to develop the High Impact Inspection Technology that builds upon traditional inspections but utilizes a test driven additive.

 Gelperin received his PhD in computer science from Ohio State University.
 Together with his partner William C. Hetzel, he co-founded the Software Quality Engineering consultancy firm (now known as TechWell Corporation) in 1986.
 The firm played a leading role in organizing the International Conference on Software Testing and the Software Testing Analysis & Review conference.

 Gelperin and Hetzel had developed the STEP methodology for implementing the original IEEE-829 Standard for Test Documentation.
 Their firm was instrumental in gaining recognition for testing as a separate discipline within the software industry.

 He is CTO & President of ClearSpecs Enterprises in Minneapolis, Minnesota.